Drew County, Arkansas: Culture and contemporary life

-Government
+Drew County has several facilities, monuments, and museums dedicated to preserving the history and culture of the area.
+Several historic structures remain in the county from the pioneer era, including the Champ Grubbs House and the Taylor Log House and Site, and the Rough and Ready Cemetery.
+The Drew County Historical Museum is a local history museum, and the Turner Neal Museum of Natural History and Pomeroy Planetarium on the UAM campus describe natural history and the structure and composition of the Universe.
+The Jerome War Relocation Center was a former Japanese American internment camp that later served as a holding camp for German prisoners of war.

+Several National Register of Historic Places (NRHP, complete county list) properties in the county relate to the county's early development as a hub of the Southeast Arkansas agricultural economy, including the Bank of Tillar, Monticello Commercial Historic District, Ridgeway Hotel, and many private homes built in Monticello during the period, including the North Main Historic District.
+Educational history is also preserved through several buildings listed on the UAM campus, Jerome Elementary School No. 22, and the Selma Rosenwald School.
+The importance of religion in the region is preserved in the Tillar Methodist Church, Selma Methodist Church, and the St. Mary's Episcopal Church.

 Government

 The county government is a constitutional body granted specific powers by the Constitution of Arkansas and the Arkansas Code.
 The quorum court is the legislative branch of the county government and controls all spending and revenue collection.
 Representatives are called justices of the peace and are elected from county districts every even-numbered year.
 The number of districts in a county vary from nine to fifteen, and district boundaries are drawn by the county election commission.
 The Drew County Quorum Court has nine members.
 Presiding over quorum court meetings is the county judge, who serves as the chief operating officer of the county.
 The county judge is elected at-large and does not vote in quorum court business, although capable of vetoing quorum court decisions.